iza-institute-of-labor-economics/gettsim/docs/geps/gep-01.rst

 * Names should be long enough to be readable, but

   - For column names in the user-facing API, there is a hard limit of 15 characters
-  - For others, there is a soft limit of 15 and a hard limit of 20 characters
+  - For other column names, there is a soft limit of 15 and a hard limit of 20 characters

-* The language should generally be German
+* The language should generally be English in all coding efforts and documentation.
+  German should be used for all institutional features for precision.

 We explain the background for these choices below.